Dental Crowns and Caps

 Porcelain fused to metal Crowns

 Porcelain fused to metal crowns (PFM) look natural and are stronger than porcelain or composite crowns.
 Porcelain-fused to metal crowns consist of a metal inner shell and porcelain outer shell fused together.
 The metal shell provides the crown with extra resilience and strength and porcelain gives the crown a natural appearance.
-PFM crowns can be an excellent option for people grinding their teeth (bruxism).
+PFM crowns can be an excellent option for people who grind their teeth (bruxism).